 Gasland Part II, which premiered at the 2013 Tribeca Film Festival and broadcast on HBO, shows how the stakes have been raised on all sides in one of the most important environmental issues facing our nation today.
 The film argues that the gas industry’s portrayal of natural gas as a clean and safe alternative to oil is a myth and that fracked wells inevitably leak over time, contaminating water and air, hurting families, and endangering the earth’s climate with the potent greenhouse gas, methane.
 In addition the film looks at how the powerful oil and gas industries are in Fox's words "contaminating our democracy".

-We partnered with the film team and local organizations in late summer 2013 strategic and robust evens in Texas and North Carolina.
-The film is expected to be available for community screenings January 2014 or you can make an early request to screenings [at] gaslandthemovie.com.
+We partnered with the film team and local organizations in 2013 to host strategic and robust events in Texas and North Carolina.
+The film is now available for public screenings and house parties.
+Sign up to host a screening here.

 Films Out Now: